pham-tuyen/spam/README.md

 # spam
-Press ESC and it will spam your top content in clipboard
+Press ESC and it will spam your top content in clipboard.
 Requirements:
  pynput